brianloveswords/aoc2021/day2/sql.bq.md

 )

 , stage0 as (
-  -- add flux: if the previous row's command is not the same as the current -- row's command, flux is 1. we can sum this in the next stage to identify -- sequences of the same action so we can flatten them into a single command select i
+  /*
+    we can calculate the running horizontal value at this point since it is independent of any `aim` commands. we'll also keep a running total of the aim values.
+  */
+  select i
     , tag
     , value
+    , sum(if (tag = 'thrust', value, 0)) over (order by i) as running_horizontal
-    , if (tag = lag(tag) over (order by i), 0, 1) as flux
+    , sum(if (tag = 'aim', value, 0)) over (order by i) as running_aim
   from commands
+  order by i
 )

 , stage1 as (
-  -- generate sequence ID by summing fluxes select i
-    , tag
-    , value
-    , sum(flux) over (order by i) as seq_id
+  /*
+    now that we have the running total of the `aim`, which represents the aim at the time of any given command, we don't need the `aim` rows anymore—we'll have the aim at time of thrust in the `running_aim` column.
+  */
-  from stage0
+  select * from stage0
+  where tag = 'thrust'
 )

 , stage2 as (
-  -- combine sequences into a single command
+  /*
+    now we can calculate incremental changes to depth by taking the product of the thrust value with the aim at the time of thrust.
+  */
-  select max(i) as i
+  select i
-    , tag
-    , sum(value) as value
-  from stage1
-  group by tag, seq_id
-)

-, stage3 as (
-  -- at this point we can calculate horizontal since it is independent of any -- `aim` commands. we keep a running total of the aim values, then in the -- next stage we can throw out the `aim` rows and just keep the `thrust` -- which will have a `running_aim` of what the aim was at the time of the -- thrust. select i
-    , tag
     , value
-    , sum(if (tag = 'thrust', value, 0)) over (
-      order by i
-    ) as running_horizontal
-    , sum(if (tag = 'aim', value, 0)) over (
-      order by i
-    ) as running_aim
-  from stage2
-  order by i
-)

-, stage4 as (
-  select * from stage3
-  where tag = 'thrust'
-)

-, stage5 as (
-  -- now we can calculate incremental changes to depth by taking the product -- of the thrust value with the aim at the time of thrust. select i
-    , value
     , running_horizontal
     , running_aim
     , value * running_aim as incremental_depth
-  from stage4
+  from stage1
 )

-, stage6 as (
+, stage3 as (
+  /*
-  -- final product will be the maximum running horizontal, and the sum of all -- the incremental depth changes. select
+    final product will be the maximum running horizontal, and the sum of all the incremental depth changes.
+  */
+  select
     max(running_horizontal) as horizontal
     , sum(incremental_depth) as depth
-  from stage5
+  from stage2
 )

+/* uncomment one at a time to see how the result is built up */ -- select * from stage0
+-- select * from stage1
+-- select * from stage2
+-- select * from stage3
-select horizontal * depth as result from stage6```
+select horizontal * depth as result from stage3```